NajiaAhmadi/Benchmarking-Analysis-of-PLP-vs-MLR3/README.md

 # Benchmarking-Analysis-of-PLP-vs-MLR3
-This repo contains the model scripts and the cohort definitions used for a comparison of PLP and mlr3 R-based package using the SynPUF 5% dataset.
+This repo contains the model script and the cohort definitions used for a comparison of PLP and mlr3 R-based package using the SynPUF 5% dataset.
 #prerequisites
-- to start with the project a Postgresql should be installed on your machine.
--
+- We stored the data in a postgresql database.
+But any database that supports OMOP CDM can be used to store the SynPUF 5% dataset.

 # Configuration